Rishikant181/Rettiwt-API/README.md

 -   For GraphQL Server mode, pass the cookie in the header while making a request to the graphql server
 -   For npm library mode, pass the cookie to the constructor while creating instance of Rettiwt

-If you dont want to use you account's cookie, you can also not supply the cookie at all.
-However, the functionality of the API is limited to just fetching Tweets and User details.
+**If you don't want to risk you twitter account getting banned, using cookies is completely optional and you can omit passing cookie and use the API as guest**
 **No likes, followers, followings, retweets, replies, tweet likes, quotes can be fetched without using cookie!**